 The Loft is the nation’s largest literary center.
 Housed in a renovated warehouse, its classrooms take up the top floors and offer courses on screenwriting, poetry, journaling, memoir writing, and more.

 A performance hall holds readings and lectures.
 Milkweed Editions, a small literary press, is also headquartered here.
 The street level is home to a coffeehouse and the Minnesota Center for Book Arts.

 Minnesota Center for Book Arts

 In the market for a good read?
 You can easily pass hours among piles and piles of books in Minneapolis’ Uptown neighborhood.
 You’ll know you’re in the right place when you see the towering Uptown marquee rising above the Uptown movie theater, which features independent and foreign films.
-Hit Hennepin Avenue and in two blocks’ time you’ll find Booksmart (independent new and used), Magers & Quinn (independent new and used), Borders (new), and Orr Books (independent new).
+Hit Hennepin Avenue and in two blocks’ time, you’ll find Magers & Quinn, an independent new and used bookstore.

 Fine Line Music Cafe